officialtejshree01-lgtm/Excels-Projects/README.md

 # 📊 Excel Projects

-This repository contains Excel-based projects that I have completed during my (Speedup Infortech, Pune) internship journey.
+This repository contains Excel-based projects that I have completed during my (Speedup Infotech, Pune) internship journey.
 These projects demonstrate my skills in data cleaning, analysis, and dashboard creation using Microsoft Excel.

 ---